knowit-solutions-cocreate/security-by-curiosity/slides/security-by-curiosity.md

 Yes.
 And it's the most effective way when you want to target a specific organisation.

+Many hacks are very simple and not technologically advanced.

 # Another tactic is

 - to scan the internet for vulnerable services, and exploit and then recon.
 - When you find a juicy potatoe then you launch attack.
 - Or sell initial access to highest bidder, and let someone else ransomware the infected network.